FrankChen021/bithon/README.md

 | xxl-job                | 2.3.0       |             |                                                | &check; |

 ## Restrictions
-1. For Lettuce, the tracing support is only available when it's used with Spring Data Redis API.
+1. For Apache Kafka clients 3.7, the consumer metrics only works when the `group.protocol` is configured as `classic` which is the default configuration of the consumer client.
-2. For Redisson, metrics and tracing only work when connections are successfully established between the client and redis servers.
+2. For Lettuce, the tracing support is only available when it's used with Spring Data Redis API.